jackdewinter/pymarkdown/docs/rules/rule_md013.md

 #### Long Last Words

-To allow for longer, contiuous constructs, such as URLs, a check is performed to see if there is any whitespace beyond the specified character count.
+To allow for longer, continuous constructs, such as URLs, a check is performed to see if there is any whitespace beyond the specified character count.
 If there are no whitespace characters, then this rule will not trigger.
 An example of this is: